atd-schubert/node-pagingfile/README.md

 ```

 *This module is written with jsdoc.
-You can compile the docs with  The compiled jsdoc is also included in the module
+You can compile the docs with `jsdoc -d jsdoc pagefile.js README.md`.
+The compiled jsdoc is also included in the module
 package on npm...*